-Doctor Hugo Hackenbush, Tony, and Stuffy try and save Judy's farm by winning a big race with her horse.
+Doctor Hugo Hackenbush, Tony, and Stuffy try and save Judy's sanitarium by winning a big race with her boyfriend's horse.
 There are a few problems.
-Hackenbush runs a high priced clinic for the wealthy who don't know he has his degree in Veterinary Medicine.Written by
+Hackenbush runs a high-priced clinic for the wealthy who don't know he has his degree in veterinary medicine.Written by

 John Vogel <email@example.com>

 3 of 3 people found this review helpful.

 Was this review helpful to you?